The most underrated town in every state

 Kentucky: Midway

-You'll be thoroughly charmed by downtown Midway which is packed with colourful storefronts and art galleries, plus American grills, cute cafés and inns.
-It was originally a booming railroad town and tracks, used by freight trains, still route through the quaint place.
+You'll be thoroughly charmed by downtown Midway which is packed with colorful storefronts and art galleries, plus American grills, cute cafes, and inns.
+It was originally a booming railroad town, and tracks used by freight trains still route through the quaint place.
 It's also home to one of the region's top wineries – Equus Run Vineyards – and Bluegrass Railroad Museum, which tells of the area's railroading history.

 Louisiana: Abita Springs

 Abita Springs, just 45 miles (72km) from New Orleans, across Lake Pontchartrain, packs plenty of quirks into a small space.
-It's a beer-lover's haven, known for beloved Abita Brewery, alongside other top taphouses and brewpubs.
-Beyond a charming Main Street, another top attraction is the Abita Springs Opry – this series of live music concerts takes place throughout the year and centres on country and bluegrass.
+It's a beer-lover's haven, known for beloved Abita Brewery, alongside other top taphouses, and brewpubs.
+Beyond a charming Main Street, another top attraction is the Abita Springs Opry – this series of live music concerts takes place throughout the year and centers on country and bluegrass.

 Maine: Stonington